-OPEN100 is informed by a deep dive into the triumphs and failures of the nuclear industry, incorporating the best elements of design, engineering, and execution, while learning from historical setbacks and misaligned incentives.
+OPEN100 is a research platform informed by a deep dive into the triumphs and failures of the nuclear industry, incorporating the best elements of design, engineering, and execution, while learning from historical setbacks and misaligned incentives.
 The nuclear industry must innovate, but in the service of making nuclear power cheaper rather than reinforcing outmoded designs and regulations.
 Only then can nuclear be a viable technology, enabling the transition to a carbon-free world.

 What makes OPEN100 innovative?